django-hurricane/django-hurricane/website/basic-app.md

 ~~~bash
 kubectl logs -f buzzword-counter-web-XXXXX-XXXXXXXX
 ~~~
-By running this command we can get the host name, which we can use to access the cluster
+By running this command we can get the url, which we can use to access the spacecrafts application
 ~~~bash
 kubectl get ingress
 ~~~
-You should be able to access the application using the ingress hostname (in this case spacecrafts.127.0.0.1.nip.io) and for instance you can access the graphql background at **spacecrafts.127.0.0.1.nip.io/graphql**.
+You should be able to access the application using the ingress hostname, prepended by the port you specified when creating the k3d cluster (in this case [**spacecrafts.127.0.0.1.nip.io:8080**](http://spacecrafts.127.0.0.1.nip.io:8080)) and for instance you can access the graphql background at [**spacecrafts.127.0.0.1.nip.io:8080/graphql**](http://spacecrafts.127.0.0.1.nip.io:8080/graphql).

+### Built-in Kubernetes probes and custom check handler

 A big advantage of Django Hurricane is, that you don't need to write a lot of boilerplate code, i.e. probe handlers for Kubernetes probes, hurricane takes care of it.

-You can check the inbuilt probes, going to **spacecrafts.127.0.0.1.nip.io/startup**, **spacecrafts.127.0.0.1.nip.io/alive** or **spacecrafts.127.0.0.1.nip.io/ready**.
-To learn more about probes, please refer to [<ins>**hurricane probes**</ins>](https://django-hurricane.readthedocs.io/en/latest/api/server.html#module-hurricane.server.django).
+You can check the inbuilt probes, going to [**spacecrafts.127.0.0.1.nip.io:8080/startup**](http://spacecrafts.127.0.0.1.nip.io:8080/startup), [**spacecrafts.127.0.0.1.nip.io:8080/alive**](http://spacecrafts.127.0.0.1.nip.io:8080/alive) or [**spacecrafts.127.0.0.1.nip.io:8080/ready**](http://spacecrafts.127.0.0.1.nip.io:8080/ready).
+To learn more about probes, please refer to
+[<ins>**hurricane probes**</ins>](https://django-hurricane.readthedocs.io/en/latest/api/server.html#module-hurricane.server.django).

-Alternatively, you can create your own check handler.
+You can also create your own check handler.

-For this, you can create a file with a name `components/checks.py` with the following content:
+For this, you can create a file named `src/apps/components/checks.py` with the following content:

 ~~~python
 from django.core.checks import Error
 from spacecrafts.components.models import Component
 from asgiref.sync import sync_to_async
 import logging

 def example_check_main_engine(app_configs=None, **kwargs):
     """